Journey to Justice

 Surdna grantee partners participate in the Institute for Nonprofit Practice’s Core Certificate Program for leaders and senior staff.
 Photo credit: Nikki Bruce

 There’s no place for top-down learning in trust-based philanthropy.
 At times, we made the mistake of imposing top-down metrics.
 This led to irrelevant data and ineffective learning tools that did not work for our grantees.
 By not involving our partners, we created frameworks in isolation, resulting in metrics that did not align with their realities and needs.
 We’ve since taken an equitable approach to learning that engages our grantees, philanthropic colleagues, and other stakeholders to identify the most relevant metrics and indicators.
-This approach was challenging but necessary to build trust and obtain honest, valuable data.
+This approach was challenging but necessary to build trust and obtain valuable data.
 Strategic trust-based philanthropy may be slower, but it yields greater impact in the long run.

 Beyond-the-money support only works when it works for the grantee.
 Our grantees are busy advancing racial and social justice every day in the face of precarious social, economic, and environmental conditions.
 To ensure our partners can better sustain their work and actually focus on their mission, we launched a suite of programs to offer technological and financial assistance, leadership training, and other beyond-the-money support.
 However, when a few grantees elected to drop out of the cohorts due to capacity and shifting priorities, we realized that we needed to be more clear about the commitment early on and ensure our offerings were flexible and aligned with our partners’ evolving needs.

 To be effective on the outside, get right on the inside.
-Over the years, our programs have operated independently of one another and haven’t fully taken advantage of opportunities to share and learn across the Foundation.
+Over the years, our programs have operated independently of one another and haven’t fully taken advantage of opportunities to share and learn across the foundation.
 So in 2022, Surdna President Don Chen reevaluated our organizational structure for more collaborative and impactful work toward our mission.
 We rolled out the reorganization quickly in late 2022 and then spent half a year clarifying roles, responsibilities, and how we would collaborate for racial justice before announcing the change publicly.

 A closing message from Don Chen